utkarsh006/Eazy-Android/Kotlin Language/Classes in Kotlin/11_Data Class.md

 ## Rules to create Data classes

+- Data classes have properties only inside the arguments of its constructor.
 - The primary constructor needs to have **at least one parameter.**
 - All primary constructor parameters **need to be** marked as val or var.
 - Data classes cannot be abstract, open, sealed or inner.